Paya Lebar MRT station

 The station opened on 4 November 1989 as part of the MRT eastern line extension to Tanah Merah station.
 The EWL station exterior has the characteristic dome-shaped segmented roof also seen on other elevated EWL stations.
 The station later interchanges with the Circle line on 17 April 2010, and was the first MRT station to serve both an elevated line and an underground line.

 History

-East West line
+East–West Line

-The contract for the construction of Paya Lebar station and associated viaducts was awarded to Lee Kim Tah Ltd. at a contract sum of S$59.52 million in November 1985.
-The contractor had partnered with a French company Societe Generale D'Enterprises Sainrapt Et Brice (SGE) for the construction.
-The contract also includes the construction of the Kallang and Aljunied stations.
-The station opened earlier than expected on 4 November 1989, serving the East West line.
+Paya Lebar station was first announced in May 1982 in the initial MRT plans.
+It was later announced that the station would be part of Phase II of the MRT system in October 1983.